-Can I also use this guide to repair the screen on the Sony A77 II?
+Can you also use this guide to repair the screen on the Sony A77 II?

 Yes!
 The A77 Mark II is not very different from the A77.
-The same exact procedure can be followed to repair the both LCD screen of the Sony SLT-A77, and the screen of the Sony SLT-A77 II.
+The same exact procedure can be followed to repair the LCD screen on both cameras.

-Can I do anything to prevent the A77 LCD screen from breaking?
+Can you do anything to prevent the A77 LCD screen from breaking?

 Only if you never move the articulating screen.
 The primary reason for the artifacts is the flex cable that develops fractures.
 Limiting the strain on the flex cable will extend its life.

 Aside from that, handling the camera carefully and storing it safely.

-Read on to learn how to repair the Sony A77 and find out the exact tools and materials that you need.
+Read on to learn how to repair the Sony A77 LCD screen.

-- A Sony A77 (or A77 II) camera with the same or similar issues as described above
+- Sony A77 (or A77 II) camera with the same or similar issues as described above

 - Replacement flex cable

 If you are certain the LCD screen (instead of the flex cable) is broken:

 Sony A77 body disassembly